Formal Course Description #

 This means you are not allowed to split the work with a partner.
 You are, however, allowed to discuss the assignments at a very high level.
 You can even share testing scripts!
-If you are found to have shared code work on any machine problem, you will receive a zero on that assignment and a 10% penalty in the course for each incident where you are found to have used material that is not yours.
+If you are found to have shared code work on any machine problem, you will receive a zero on that assignment and a 10% sanction in the course for each infraction where you are found to have used material that is not yours.

 In the case of quizzes in the CBTF, it is a violation of our course policy to access or provide access to the quiz material outside your registered window.
 Cheating at CBTF may also result in immediate failure of the course and further action by the college of engineering.
-If you are found to have done so you will receive a zero on the quiz and a 10% penalty in the course.
+If you are found to have done so you will receive a zero on the quiz and a 10% sanction in the course.
 This includes seeking descriptions of the questions from students who have taken the quiz, as well as any other method that would give you access to the quiz outside your scheduled time.
-If there is prep material provided in lecture or on Piazza, you are welcome to share that material freely.
+If there is prep material provided in lecture or on the course forums, you are welcome to share that material freely.

 We want you to get the most out your education, and cheating not only affects your peers, but also your level of knowledge and ability.

 UIUC is committed to equal opportunity for all persons, regardless of race, ethnicity, religion, sex, gender identity or expression, creed, age, ancestry, national origin, handicap, sexual orientation, political affiliation, marital status, developmental disability, or arrest or conviction record.
 We value diversity in all of its definitions, including who we are, how we think, and what we do.
 We cultivate an accessible, inclusive, and equitable culture where everyone can pursue their passions and reach their potential in an intellectually stimulating and respectful environment.
 We will continue to create an inclusive campus culture where different perspectives are respected and individuals feel valued.